-Humana.
+Humana

-Notice of 2021 Annual Meeting of Stockholders
+Notice of 2022 Annual Meeting of Stockholders

-Time and Date: 9:30 a.m., Eastern Time, on Thursday, April 22, 2021

-Virtual Meeting: www.virtualshareholdermeeting.com/HUM2021

-Agenda: 1.
-Elect the thirteen (13) director nominees named in the proxy statement.

-Ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for 2021.

-3. Non-binding advisory vote to approve the compensation of the Company's Named Executive Officers.

-4. Consider any other business properly brought before the meeting.

-February 22, 2021.
-Humana stockholders of record at the close of business on that date will be entitled to vote ote.

-Your vote is important so that as many Shares as possible will be represented.
-Please vote by one of the following methods:

-BY INTERNET

-BY TELEPHONE

-• BY RETURNING YOUR PROXY CARD (if you elected to receive printed materials)
+Time and Date: 9:30 a.m., Eastern Time, on Thursday, April 21, 2022 Location: Humana Inc. headquarters, located at 500 West Main Street, 25th Floor Auditorium, in Louisville, Kentucky Agenda: Elect the thirteen (13) director nominees named in the proxy statement.
+Ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for 2022.
+Non-binding advisory vote to approve the compensation of the Company's Named Executive Officers.
+Consider any other business properly brought before the meeting.
+Record Date: February 28, 2022.
+Humana stockholders of record at the close of business on that date will be entitled to vote.
+Proxy Voting: Your vote is important so that as many Shares as possible will be represented.
+Please vote by one of the following methods: • BY INTERNET • BY TELEPHONE • BY RETURNING YOUR PROXY CARD (if you elected to receive printed materials)

-BY VOTING DURING THE ANNUAL MEETING
+• BY VOTING DURING THE ANNUAL MEETING (for in person attendance only)